datacamp/misc-courses-HarvardX-IDS-Mod-1/chapter5.md

 ---
-title       : Vector Arithmetics description : We will learn about the more powerful vector arithmetic fucntions in R, that help us solve us higher-level problems.
+title       : Vector Arithmetics description : We will learn about the more powerful vector arithmetic functions in R, that help us solve us higher-level problems.
 --- type:NormalExercise lang:r xp:100 skills:1 key:748a24d3ef
 ## 1. Arithmetic Funtions 1